Jesuit Universities Humanitarian Action Network (JUHAN) Students

 JUHAN Student Group

 Interested in how you can take action during a humanitarian crisis?
 The JUHAN student group meets every other week in Canisius 200.
 The student group hosts programs throughout the year focused on humanitarian action and coordinates student responses to humanitarian crises as they occur, such as Typhoon Haiyan in the Philippines in 2013, Superstorm Sandy in 2012 and the 2011 tornados in Joplin, Missouri.
 Join our Facebook group to keep up with our events!

 Sign up for this year’s alternative spring break trip by returning this form to CNS 200 or email@example.com.

 The JUHAN Student Leadership Team continued to be a dynamic presence on campus.
-Here are the highlights of what JUHAN students accomplished in 2012-2013:
+Here are the highlights of what JUHAN students accomplished in 2013-2014:

-- Hosted a Red Cross training session to train 18 students and 3 staff members in disaster relief techniques.
-These students and staff members are now certified to act as first responders in emergency shelter care for the Southern Connecticut region in the event of another major weather event or natural disaster and to help with psycho-social care of victims of disasters.
+- The JUHAN group also hosted a Red Cross training each semester.
+Participating students and staff members are now certified to act as first responders in emergency shelter care for the Southern Connecticut region in the event of another major weather event or natural disaster and to help with psycho-social care of victims of disasters.

 All are welcome to be a part of JUHAN.
 Contact Julie Mughal for more information about joining this dynamic group and a schedule of meetings.